jorgepadial15/ML_workgroup/SFrestaurants/README.md

 ## Setting environment
 - To improve reproducibility of the project I've created environment.yml file so now everyone can create the same conda environment (details in the resources.md)

+## To Do
+- Eliminate duplicate rows in the dataset (unless we want to analyze number of violations)